 - Death.
 We like to use the lens of popular culture, especially its interpretations of social apocalypse (e.g. zombies), to gain new insights into youth, schooling and education

 Esther Priyadharshini - Research interests include public pedagogies, youth cultures, gender and schooling.
 Post-humanist perspectives (including post-colonial, post-structural and feminist) invariably inform her work.
 She is currently investigating how popular culture and schooling combine to shape young people’s (17/18 yrs) visions of futures and future selves.

-Natalie East - Research interests lie in the area of physical education pedagogy with a particular interest in curriculum structure and interpretation and girl's engagement and participation in physical education.
+Natalie Thurston - Research interests lie in the area of physical education pedagogy with a particular interest in curriculum structure and interpretation and girl's engagement and participation in physical education.